NADER11NDEU/ARDUINO-Spotify-Remote-Control/README.md

 Bunifu Framework: https://bunifuframework.com/

-# How it Works ?
-What it Does ? etc (Purpose of this project)
+# Purpose of this project

 Well, with this project we will be able to control active spotify devices with Arduino.
 How we gonna do that ?
 We will use serial communication.